DCIT/perl-Crypt-JWT/README.md

                             an instance of Crypt::PK::RSA or Crypt::OpenSSL::RSA
         RSA-OAEP-256        private RSA key, see RSA-OAEP
         RSA1_5              private RSA key, see RSA-OAEP
-        ECDH-ES             private ECC key, perl HASH ref with JWK key structure, a reference to SCALAR string with PEM or DER or JSON/JWK data, an instance of Crypt::PK::ECC
+        ECDH-ES             private ECC or X25519 key, perl HASH ref with JWK key structure, a reference to SCALAR string with PEM or DER or JSON/JWK data, an instance of Crypt::PK::ECC
-        ECDH-ES+A128KW      private ECC key, see ECDH-ES
-        ECDH-ES+A192KW      private ECC key, see ECDH-ES
-        ECDH-ES+A256KW      private ECC key, see ECDH-ES
+        ECDH-ES+A128KW      private ECC or X25519 key, see ECDH-ES ECDH-ES+A192KW      private ECC or X25519 key, see ECDH-ES ECDH-ES+A256KW      private ECC or X25519 key, see ECDH-ES

     Example using the key from `jwk` token header: